WalidBenzineb/Airbnb-NYC-Price-Prediction-July-2024-Data-/README.md

 *days_since_last_review: To capture the recency of reviews *is_licensed: Whether the listing is licensed

-**Key Decision:** We created the availability_rate feature because we noticed that availability had a relationship with price, but it wasn't perfectly linear.
+**Key Decision:** I created the availability_rate feature because I noticed that availability had a relationship with price, but it wasn't perfectly linear.
 This new feature allowed our model to capture more nuanced patterns.

 ## 5. Model Development
-We used XGBoost for our final model due to its strong performance on tabular data.
-Here's how we approached model development:
+I used XGBoost for our final model due to its strong performance on tabular data.
+Here's how I approached model development:

 1. Split the data into training and testing sets
 2. Created a pipeline that included: